 Daytime drowsiness can be caused by several conditions, including sedating medications, chronic illness, or depression.
 Also among the causes is a chronic sleep disorder known as narcolepsy.

-Dr. William Broughton, professor of internal medicine at the University of South Alabama College of Medicine, said that narcolepsy is a sleep disorder characterized by overwhelming daytime drowsiness and sudden attacks of sleep.
+Dr. William Broughton, professor of internal medicine at the University of South Alabama College of Medicine and a pulmonologist with USA Physicians Group, said that narcolepsy is a sleep disorder characterized by overwhelming daytime drowsiness and sudden attacks of sleep.

 Dr. Broughton, who is board certified in sleep medicine, said people with narcolepsy often find it difficult to stay awake for long periods of time, regardless of the circumstances, and it can cause serious disruptions in their daily routine.